 What it basically does is what every other VPN does – hides your IP and makes your Internet connection safer.

 But does it really about your privacy?

-And are you allowed to torrent and watch Netflix?
+And are you allowed to torrent or unblock Netflix?
 Let’s find out soon…

 Does F-Secure Freedome VPN keep logs?